frederic-perez/AmE-dictionary/data/dictionary.md

 __three-wheeler__ _n_
 __threequel__ _n_ _There’s the original, the sequel, and the threequel._
 __thresh__ _v_
+__thresher__ _n_ _A mental thresher for separating wheat from chaff._
+__threshold__ _n_ /THRESH-hohld/ A threshold is a piece of wood, metal, or stone that lies across the base of a doorway.
+In figurative use, threshold refers to the point or level at which something begins or changes.
 __thrift shop__ _n_ A shop which sells used goods (especially clothes) at low prices.
 A shop that sells secondhand articles and especially clothes and is often run for charitable purposes.
 __thrift store__ _n_ (thrift shop) A shop that sells used articles, especially clothing, as to benefit a charitable organization.
 __thrift__ _n_ _Thrift store._